Stobiecki/Voxar-The-Game/README.md

 # Voxar - When The Sky Goes Dark

 # Shortly about the game
-First-person, 3D game focused on exploration.
+Short, First-person, 3D game focused on exploration (walking simulator).
 Initially made for one of my *3D programming* classes, but vastly expanded on the basic premis of the game.
 This game was my first *real* try of game-dev experience.

 I put a lot of thought into this project, so I hope the person playing this game will enjoy it. :relaxed: